4ktHassan/WHSTechNotes/journal.md

 The trajectory of AI in the tech industry suggests a future where human intelligence and AI collaborate, leading to a transformation in the nature of work.
  # January 22, 2025
  Banning TikTok would be a dangerous decision putting the security of millions and the open, global Internet at risk.
+# February 3, 2025
+All 67 people aboard an American Eagle flight from Kansas and an Army helicopter were killed in a collision Wednesday night over the Potomac River near Ronald Reagan Washington National Airport, officials said.